Midtrans/midtrans-php/README.md

 ```

-### 2.1 Adding additional header / override the header
+### 3.7 Adding additional header / override the header

-you can add or override the header value, by utilizing the `->withAccessTokenHeader` or `withTransactionHeader`.
+you can add or override the header value, by utilizing the `->withAccessTokenHeader` or `->withTransactionHeader`.
 You can refer to this docs to see the header value required by Snap-Bi https://docs.midtrans.com/reference/core-api-snap-open-api-overview, and see the default header on each payment method

 ```php